˾ҹ

 What is a deed of variation?

-Beneficiaries of a deceased estate may vary the disposition of the estate by agreement.
-They may decide to surrender to or exchange their entitlement with other beneficiaries, or they may decide to benefit someone who was not originally included.
-All the beneficiaries affected by the changes must be aged 18 or more and of sound mind.
-If the proposals would affect minor or unborn children then a court order approving the changes is required.
+Beneficiaries of a deceased estate may vary the distribution of the assets in the estate by agreement.
+All of the beneficiaries negatively affected by the changes must be aged 18 or more and have capacity.
+If the proposals would affect minor or unborn children or those otherwise without the capacity to consent then a court order approving the changes is required.

-Without special tax provisions, a post-death re-arrangement would not affect the tax position on death.
-It would be a lifetime gift by the beneficiary who is surrendering part or all of his entitlement.
+Without special provisions, a post-death re-arrangement of this sort would be a lifetime gift by the beneficiary who is surrendering their entitlement.
 However, there are provisions for both inheritance tax and capital gains tax (CGT) which allow the beneficiary’s gift to be taxed as though it had been made by the deceased.

 Powered by